-A request for reconsideration does not guarantee an increase to a student's financial aid eligibility or a change to an expected family contribution.
+A request for reconsideration does not guarantee an increase to a student's financial aid eligibility or a change to a Student Aid Index (SAI).
 Inquiries on this process should be made with the Office of Financial Aid.

 Types of Financial Aid Available